jennguyen1/nhuyhoa/_posts/2015-08-15-To-Be-or-Not-To-Be-Subsetting.md

 </div>

 # Challenge Round
-Let’s do something a little more challenging to see to_be in action.
-With this data set, we want to remove the duplicated id entries by hand and merge them back into the non-duplicates.
+Let’s do something a little more challenging to see `to_be` in action.
+With this data set,s remove the duplicated id entries by hand and merge them back into the non-duplicates.

 <div class = "dftab">
 <table>